 - Mint: Sprigs of mint are great additions for short-vase arrangements and go perfectly with fragrant garden roses.
 They give bouquets (and rooms) that minty-fresh smell.

 - Thyme: This filler gives a fresh, a woodsy smell to your bouquets.
-A great addition as we transition to fall!
+A great addition for any season!

 - Rosemary: Perfect for a traditional holiday feel.
 This herb is super structured so it holds up well in bouquets.